meleu/meleudotdev/blog/exercism the most effective way to learn a new programming language.md

 ## Intro

-In this article I show **my** reasons to believe that exercism.org is currently (2022) the best way to learn a *new* programming language.
+In this article I show **my** reasons to believe that exercism.org is currently (2022) the best platform to learn a *new* programming language.
 And why it stands out from other similar platforms of coding challenges.

 Expect to read some opinionated conclusions. 😇